-Youthful Amusements [Johnson and Warner, Philadelphia, 1810], pp. 37 and 40.
-Per Thomas L. Altherr, "A Place Leavel Enough to Play Ball," reprinted in David Block, Baseball Before We Knew It, ref # 61.
-The same text later appeared in Remarks on Children's Play [Samuel Wood and Sons, New York, 1819], p.
-32. Per Altherr ref # 64.
+Youthful Amusements (Johnson and Warner, Philadelphia, 1810), pp. 37 and 40.
+Per Thomas L. Altherr, "A Place Leavel Enough to Play Ball," reprinted in David Block, Baseball before We Knew It, see page 243 and ref #62.
+The same text later appeared in Remarks on Children's Play (Samuel Wood and Sons, New York, 1819), p.
+32. Per Altherr ref #64 in Block.
 This book describes thirty games and includes an engraving of trap-ball.

 1810.3 Children's Book Recommends Regular Play with "Trap, Bat, Ball," etc.

-Youthful Recreations [Jacob Johnson, Philadelphia, 1810], no pagination.
-Per Thomas L. Altherr, "A Place Leavel Enough to Play Ball," reprinted in David Block, Baseball Before We Knew It, ref # 62.
+Youthful Recreations (Jacob Johnson, Philadelphia, 1810), no pagination.
+Per Thomas L. Altherr, "A Place Leavel Enough to Play Ball," reprinted in David Block, Baseball before We Knew It, see page 243 and ref # 63.

-Somers, Wayne, Encyclopedia of Union College History [Union College Press, Schenectady NY, 2003], page 89.
-Note: Somers reports in May 2005 that he is unable to find his original source for this account.
+Cited as a game 'on the old West College playground' in Somers, Wayne, Encyclopedia of Union College History [Union College Press, Schenectady NY, 2003], page 89.

 1810s.5 Harvard Library Worker Recalls Occasional Bi-racial Ball Play in Harvard Yard